 Description of the exposure system and the premises

 Four types of EMF can be produced, either separately or simultaneously.
 In the protocol defined with the workshop participants, it was chosen to use an EMF cocktail, so the sources are switched on simultaneously.
 The signals from 2nd, 3rd and 4th Generation mobile service antennas (located on the roof of the building in which the technical and test rooms are located) are picked up by a nearby receiving antenna (R1) which is also located on the roof.
 These signals are transmitted, by means of a coaxial cable, to a programmable attenuator (RCDAT-6000-30 USB/ETH, Mini-Circuits) and an amplifier (A) (HPA-25W-272+ HPA Rack Mount Amplifier RoHS, Mini-Circuits) located in the technical room.
 Another coaxial cable connects the amplifier output to a directional transmitting antenna dissimulated in a cupboard (C1) in the test room.
 The transmitting antenna is a SENCITY Cube® from Hubert & Suhner, which is designed for in-building coverage and operates in the frequency range from 698 to 2700 MHz.
 The beam of this antenna is oriented towards the armchairs (A1) and (A2) to maximize the field levels in that direction.
 A Wi-Fi router and a DECT cordless phone base station are also dissimulated in the cupboard (C in Fig. 3a and Fig. 3b) and are controlled and powered from the technical room.
 A magnetic field at 50 Hz is produced by a current loop consisting of several copper wire turns placed above the false ceiling of the test room , so that the volunteer’s head is exposed to a higher magnetic flux density than the lower body parts.
-This loop is powered by a small transformer (T) located in the technical room..
+This loop is powered by a small transformer (T) located in the technical room.
 The 50-Hz rms electrical current delivered in the loop is fixed, so is the rms magnetic flux density in the test room.
 All the above-mentioned EMF sources are controlled by a computer and specific software developed for this application.

+Fig. 3a

-Fig. 3
+Fig. 3b